-On February 13, 2020 (Fossil Fuel Divestment Day), Divest Princeton submitted a proposal to the Council of the Princeton University Community (CPUC) Resources Committee requesting that the University divest its $26 billion endowment from all fossil fuel companies and related interests.
-Here is more information about the entities involved and the process of actually getting a divestment proposal approved.
+On February 13, 2020, Divest Princeton submitted a proposal to the Council of the Princeton University Community (CPUC) Resources Committee requesting that the University divest its $26 billion endowment (now $37 billion) from all fossil fuel companies and related interests.

 On May 10.
 2021 the Resources Committee issued its recommendations.

 On September 20, 2021 President Eisgruber announced the creation of a Faculty Panel on Dissociation Metrics, Principles, and Standards and an Administrative Committee who would further study the question of divestment and dissociation.
 Neither Divest Princeton nor current students were invited to be part of either body.

 On March 21st, 2022 the University published an Overview of Fossil Fuel Investment Policies of Peer Institutions

 At the CPUC meeting on March 21st, 2022 the Administrative Committee made a presentation detailing previously unreleased information about Princeton's interactions with fossil fuel companies and investments in the industry: key slides

 On July 15th, 2022 Divest Princeton published its response.

 Princeton University is governed by a Board of Trustees.
 This list compiled by Divest Princeton includes all the trustees as well as their category and how they arrived on the board.
 The Trustees make all major decisions at Princeton including whether or not the university should divest from fossil fuels.
 There are 37 trustees plus the President of the University and the Governor of New Jersey who are Ex officio (the people occupying those 2 roles are automatically trustees).
 For more information about individual trustees, visit our Board of Trustees page.